oripapo123/projects/readme.txt

 My own projects.
-No source code, only finished work.
-Source code can be given upon request.
+Source code included.

+Each project includes a short readme file about it.

 Last updated: March 5th, 2016.